janlelis/unicode-display_width/README.md

 ### Usage From the CLI

-If you are not a Ruby developer, but want to use the library:
+If you are not a Ruby developer, but you still want to use this software to print out display widths for strings:

 ```
 $ gem install unicode-display_width
 $ ruby -r unicode/display_width -e 'puts Unicode::DisplayWidth.of $*[0]' -- "一"
 ```
-Replace "一" with your actual String to measure
+Replace "一" with the actual string to measure

 ## Other Implementations & Discussion